donaldlin30/donaldlin30.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: Main projects I've been involved for my undergrad and PhD
+description: Main projects I've been involved for my undergrad and PhD.
+Please feel free to reach out if you'd like to chat!
 nav: true
 nav_order: 3
 display_categories: [undergrad]